moshinhoabadi/WhereIsMyBus/README.md

 ### Input Examples for the "Analyze Past Data" Section:
- the next inputs have matching reports, therefore will return an output map.
+ The next inputs have matching reports, therefore will return an output map.
+ NOTE: These examples are relevant only if they have already appeared in the stream data.
  1. line id = 007A; direction = 0; vehicle id = 28052; date: 03.13.2018 (format mm.dd.yyyy)
  2.